robbert-harms/MDT/docs/_getting_started/model_building.rst

 Defining new Cascade models
 ===========================
 The same as with the composite models, cascade models can be defined simply by adding a Python text file to your ``user/cascade_models`` folder.
-As with the composite models, the name of the containing Python file does not matter but the cascade models need to be unique.
+As with the composite models, the cascade model name needs to be unique.

 The general naming guideline is that the cascade model is named after the last model in the cascade, with the addition of the suffix ``(Cascade)`` to the model.
 So, for example, the cascade for the ``NODDI`` composite model would be named ``NODDI (Cascade)``.